 The 12.2MP main, 12MP ultra-wide, and 8MP selfie cameras are all backed up with a plethora of neat AI software tricks and extras so you can create some great photos here.
 Even better is Google's Magic Eraser tool to remove unwanted elements (or people) from your snaps.

 Offering mid-range performance works well for the Google Pixel 6a thanks to its clean stock Android 13, with the only real downside being fairly awful battery life.
 Despite that though, the Google Pixel 6a is worth checking out for those seeking out a small phone.
+If you want updated hardware, the Pixel 7a is worth considering, but we feel it doesn't offer quite as good value for money.

 Read our full Google Pixel 6a review.